History of Jamestown, Virginia (1607–1699): The capital moves from Jamestown to high ground

 Despite the periodic need to relocate the legislature from Jamestown due to contingencies such as fires, (usually to Middle Plantation), throughout the 17th century, Virginians had been reluctant to permanently move the capital from its "ancient and accustomed place."
 After all, Jamestown had always been Virginia's capital.
 It had a state house (except when it periodically burned) and a church, and it offered easy access to ships that came up the James River bringing goods from England and taking on tobacco bound for market.
 However, Jamestown's status had been in some decline.
 In 1662, Jamestown's status as mandatory port of entry for Virginia had been ended.

 On October 20, 1698, the statehouse (capitol building) in Jamestown burned for the fourth time.
 Once again removing itself to a familiar alternate location, the legislature met at Middle Plantation, this time in the College Building at the College of William & Mary, which had begun meeting there in temporary quarters in 1694.
 While meeting there, a group of five students from the college submitted a well-presented and logical proposal to the legislators outlining a plan and good reasons to move the capital permanently to Middle Plantation.
 The students argued that the change to the high ground at Middle Plantation would escape the dreaded malaria and mosquitoes that had always plagued the swampy, low-lying Jamestown site.
 The students pointed out that, while not located immediately upon a river, Middle Plantation offered nearby access to not one, but two rivers, via two deep water (6-7' depth) creeks, Queen's Creek leading to the York River, and College Creek which led to the James River.

 Several prominent individuals like John Page, Thomas Ludwell, Philip Ludwell, and Otho Thorpe had built fine brick homes and created a substantial town at Middle Plantation.
 Other advocates of the move included the Reverend Dr. James Blair and Governor Francis Nicholson.
 The proposal to move the capital of Virginia to higher ground (about 12 miles (20 km) away) at Middle Plantation was received favorably by the House of Burgesses.
 In 1699, the capital of the Virginia Colony was officially relocated there.
 The town was renamed Williamsburg, in honor of King William III.

 Later history

 By the 1750s the land was owned and heavily cultivated, primarily by the Travis and Ambler families.
 A military post was located on the island during the American Revolutionary War and American and British prisoners were exchanged there.
 During the American Civil War the island was occupied by Confederate soldiers who built an earth fort near the church as part of the defense system to block the Union advance up the river to Richmond.
-Little further attention was paid to Virginia until preservation was undertaken in the 21st century.
+Little further attention was paid to Jamestown until preservation was undertaken in the 21st century.